-Fossil fuel industry is a major cause of green-house gas emissions and climate change.
+Fossil fuel industry is a major cause of greenhouse gas emissions and climate change.
 A just transition requires investments in green energy and an orderly exit from fossil fuels.
 Especially in the transition phase, other sources of energy are also needed to compensate for the fluctuation of renewable energy production.
 We regularly monitor the share of fossil and renewable energy production and capital expenditure in our investments.

 Elo excludes from its direct listed equity and corporate bond investments companies that derive more than 15 per cent of their turnover from activities related to coal production or the use of coal in energy production without a clear strategy for reducing it.
+Furthermore, we do not invest in these companies that have new capital expenditures in coal.
 We are developing engagement processes to accelerate the coal phase-out.

 With regard to oil and gas production, Elo is particularly critical of Arctic drilling and unconventional oil production (oil sands and shale oil and gas).
-We monitor these sources of energy production and will develop more detailed actions for engagement and exclusion.
+In direct listed equity and corporate bond investments, we exclude energy companies that derive more than five percent of their turnover related to arctic oil or arctic gas production or oil sands extraction.